gvwilson/sensibleadventures/princess-bear/bear.md

 "Thokmay?"
 Noxy stared at the prince of Gandan, cloud and arm both momentarily forgotten.
 She struggled to her feet.
-"How---" Before she could finish her sentence the world spun around her and she sagged back against her cloud.
+"How---" Before she could finish her sentence the world started to spin.
+She sagged back against her cloud.

 "Noxy!"
 The prince leaped down from his horse.
-With three quick strides he was beside her.
 He paid no attention to Cloak edging away nervously as he helped her sit back down on the hard-packed dirt track.

 "I'm all right," Noxy protested, trying weakly to shake him off.
 "It's Cloak that's been hurt."
 She tried to struggle back to her feet, but the prince put a